CS3219-AY2223S1/cs3219-project-ay2223s1-g25/README.md

             * Allowed Logout URLs
             * Allowed Web Origins
             * Allowed Origins (CORS)
+        1. Under Advanced Settings for the application, ensure that `password` is enabled for `Grants` under the `Grant Types`
+        1. Next, go to Auth0 settings (settings on the left navigation) and under the general tab, scroll down to `API Authorization Settings`.
+Add `Username-Password-Authentication` to `Default Directory`.
 1. Create a [Cloud Atlas](https://account.mongodb.com/account/login/) account
     1. Create a MongoDB connection
 1. Create a [Redis Labs](https://app.redislabs.com/#/login) account